IntelEdisonDemoDay/iotkit-comm-js/README.md

-The Intel Edison Connectivity Framework (IECF) allows one Edison to discover and communicate with other Edisons.
-Additionally, IECF allows an Edison to conveniently publish its data to the cloud and enables other Edisons to subscribe to that data.
-The IECF is a library that comes pre-installed on the Edison board in two flavors: C and node.js.
+**{@tutorial start-here}** to begin developing applications and plugins that use the iecf (Intel Edison Connectivity Framework) library.
+Otherwise, continue reading to learn more.

+iecf (Intel Edison Connectivity Framework) allows network-connected devices to conveniently discover and communicate with each other and the cloud.
+More specifically, the iecf library enables developers to write distributed applications composed of clients, servers, and peers (both client and server in one).
+It was designed primarily for the Intel Edison platform, but works just as well on other platforms.
+The iecf is a library that comes in two
-This documentation focuses on the NodeJS version of the library.
-To begin developing Edison applications and plugins please {@tutorial start-here}.
+flavors: C and node.js.
+This documentation focuses on the node.js version of the library.

- #### Notes:
+#### How to read this documentation

+There are two entry points:
-* API documentation is under the "Modules" and "Classes" section on the right
+* For browsing the API reference, the entry point is the 'Modules' section (we suggest starting with the {@link module:main|'main'} module).
-* Sample apps are documented and should be a great way to start for this release
-* {@tutorial cloud} support is in its infancy and maybe unstable.
-* Tutorials and high-level documentation is incomplete, but coming soon
+* For tutorials on how to use the API, the entry point is the 'Tutorials' section (we suggest starting with the '{@tutorial start-here}' tutorial).

+*Note: for the purposes of this documentation, a module is a logical grouping of classes, methods, and variables.
+Please be aware that this is the **logical structure of the documentation only** and not the iecf codebase.*

+#### Prerequisites

+The iecf library is supported only on the Edison platform *(support for other platforms coming soon)*.